Julia's Eyes: Reception

 Julia's Eyes received mostly positive reviews.

 Philip French of The Guardian wrote, "Using blindness as a plot device, a metaphor for social awareness and as a numinous experience that romantically links minds, it's a fascinating, broken-backed picture full of riveting twists and dubious psychology."
 Charlotte O'Sullivan of the London Evening Standard praised the film and Rueda in particular, writing, "Rueda is a fantastic actress, tightly wound, but never brittle.
 From the minute she's on screen we identify with Julia's plight."

 Philippa Hawker of The Age wrote, "Julia's Eyes becomes a little incoherent as it plunges towards resolution, but it's unerringly stylish and whole-heartedly suspenseful along the way.
 Morales toys with red herrings, references Hitchcock, amps up the tension, spills blood; he also plays with the camera's ability to reveal and conceal simultaneously.
 In the end, although the film takes on the traits of a classic 'don't go back inside the house' slasher movie, it's the quiet, slowly-building confrontations, one on one, that linger in the memory."

 Remake

-The film was remade in Hindi as Blurr (2022) and in South Korea as The Eyes (2026).
+The film was remade in India four times (in Hindi as Blurr (2022), in Marathi as Adrushya (2021), in Tamil as Unpaarvaiyil (2025), and in Telugu as Divya Drushti (2025)) and in South Korea as The Eyes (2026).